-42 Years Ago: Elton John Releases His Second Straight No. 1 Album, ‘Don’t Shoot Me I’m Only the Piano Player’
+The Story of Elton John’s Second Straight No. 1 Album, ‘Don’t Shoot Me I’m Only the Piano Player’

 Oh, to be Elton John in the early ’70!
 Sex, money, cocaine, fame, cocaine, success, sex, adulation, sex, touring, cocaine, hobnobbing, sexy cocaine, cocaine-addled sex … quite the lifestyle.

-The album is anchored by two of Elton’s most underrated ballads.
-‘Blues for Baby And Me’ is a story of two young lovers hitting the road to the west, one of them of course looking back with (here it comes) nostalgia for the trip.
+The album is anchored by two of John’s most underrated ballads.
+“Blues for Baby and Me” is a story of two young lovers hitting the road to the west, one of them of course looking back with (here it comes) nostalgia for the trip.
 Paul Buckmaster’s string arrangement swirls and twists around the melody.

 Don’t Shoot Me closes with “High Flying Bird,” which John would later claim echoed Van Morrison’s sound.
 Stately and elegiac, the song brings a record full of stylistic gyrations and aching for the past to an appropriate close.